AvaProtocol/OAK-docs/_rfc/prd-recurring-tasks.md

 - This applies to daily tasks as well.
 If for example, a whole 2 days has passed and the window for the action was missed, send an event and remove it from the registry.

 The rationale for this is that inherent in the user’s time specificity selection is their error tolerance.
 - Additionally, this is the safest assumption of user intent.
-We don’t want to be culpable of any funds accidentally sent twice (once manually because the user processes the transaction separately when it didn’t execute, then again when OAK triggers it).
+We don’t want to be culpable of any funds accidentally sent twice (once manually because the user processes the transaction separately when it didn’t execute, then again when Ava Protocol triggers it).
 A loss of funds (unintentionally) would cause more user heartburn than a non-action (especially if we pair the non-action with an off-chain notification to the user down the road).
 - Blockchain transactions are permanent.
 - We cannot assume user sentiment, and we do not at this time want to provide additional slippage inputs for the user (e.g. should we default to execute the action with an additional fee).